ikt32/GTAVManualTransmission/doc/README.md

 Put `Gears.asi` and the folder `ManualTransmission` in your GTA V folder (overwrite when asked).

+Optionally, also put `DismemberbemtASI.asi` in your GTA V folder.
+This is only used to hide the player head when using the custom FPV camera.

-__Make sure the folder is writeable! (not `Read Only`)__.
-If the folder is found to be inaccessible, it will automatically be copied to `%localappdata%\ikt\ManualTransmission`.
+__Make sure the `ManualTransmission` folder is writeable! (not `Read Only`)__.
+If the folder is not writeable, it will automatically be copied to `%localappdata%\ikt\ManualTransmission`.

+You may also directly place the `ManualTransmission` folder in `%localappdata%\ikt\ManualTransmission`.

 Open the menu using the `mtmenu` cheat or the `\|` hotkey, and start